 I went for Topps from 1954-55 through 1967-68, which produced a single card set for both the U.S. and Canada, and then in 1968-69 O-Pee-Chee started producing its own bilingual version for Canadians, so I switched to that for 1968-69 through 1989-90.
 Then I realized that many of the Topps sets in that range were not quite identical to their O-Pee-Chee counterparts – aside from the lack of French writing on the back, there were also several cases where staggered printing dates led to different pictures or team designations for traded players, and larger O-Pee-Chee sets for the bigger Canadian market often led to cards that only appeared in one set or the other.
 So I went after all the Topps team sets as well.

-…it’s 2018, and – with a few forgivable exceptions – I’VE DONE IT.
+…it's 2018, and – with a few forgivable exceptions – I'VE DONE IT.
 Every mainstream card from Parkhurst, O-Pee-Chee, and Topps, from 1951 through 1990.
 Every error and variation.
-Inserts, box bottoms, even a bunch of food and gas station releases.
+Inserts, box bottoms, stickers, stamps, even a bunch of food and gas station releases.
 Several cards not considered part of the Bruins team set, but that feature a traded player still in a Bruins uniform (or not yet into it).
-And all the set checklists from the 1960s, 1970s, and 1980s, save for a scarce Tembec test release from 1989-90.
+And all the set checklists from the 1960s, 1970s, and 1980s, including a scarce Tembec test release from 1989-90.
 The posts on this blog will document and showcase each of these team sets, which will be totally boring for everyone except the most dedicated Bruins and/or hockey card fans.
 I have kicked off with several sets documented, a project I actually started back in 2016.
 As time allows, I will document the rest.